Valley Community Foundation Welcomes Four New Board Members

 Fred enjoys participating in community events such as Men Who Cook, Pedal for PCRC and the Corporate Volunteer Council, among others.
 He has a passion for outdoor activities, cooking, woodworking, pen making, gardening, stained glass projects, and sports car events.

 Marianne Smythe has been a financial advisor for 25 years.
-She and her husband, Deacon, have lived in Shelton for over 33 years, raising two daughters in the Shelton school system.
+She and her husband, Brad, have lived in Shelton for over 33 years, raising two daughters in the Shelton school system.
 She also has two grandchildren.

 Marianne has been very active in volunteer and service opportunities with the Roman Catholic Diocese of Bridgeport and her home parish of St. Joseph’s in Shelton.
 For the past two years, she has also taken the opportunity to provide financial education and leadership programs for children through Junior Achievement and the Girl Scouts.
 Additionally, Marianne has served on the Valley Community Foundation’s Advisory Council and Development Committee.